 Schedule Your Beverly Hills Laser Hair Removal Consultation Today

 Rebecca Fitzgerald, MD has been published repeatedly in various journals of dermatology and was a featured physician on several television programs both locally and nationally.
 She’s presented at seminars and conferences around the world and is highly sought after for her expertise in dermatology and ability to skillfully train other physicians.

-If you’re interested in laser hair removal or other cosmetic dermatology treatments, please contact Dr. Fitzgerald in Los Angeles today at (323) 430-9800 to schedule your consultation.
+If you’re interested in Beverly Hills laser hair removal or other cosmetic dermatology treatments, please contact Dr. Fitzgerald today at (323) 430-9800 to schedule your consultation.
 We serve clients in the L.A., Larchmont and Beverly Hills areas of California.